Honkai: Star Rail Tier list

 Meta Lines categorize each section of the tier list into a power bracket.
 Here are the four brackets:

 • Apex Characters (T0 & T0.5) - characters in this bracket are the cream of the crop.
 They can do outrageous amount of damage, provide massive buffs (or debuffs) or keep the team alive no matter what the enemy throws at them.
-They simply can achieve the best, most consistent and accessible results in their best teams, allowing you to easily clear MoC and PF,
+They simply can achieve the best, most consistent and accessible results in their best teams, allowing you to easily clear the content,

-• Meta Characters (T1, T1.5, T2) - characters in this bracket make clearing MoC and PF a breeze, but compared to the Apex characters they require more work from your side.
+• Meta Characters (T1, T1.5, T2) - characters in this bracket make clearing the content a breeze, but compared to the Apex characters they require more work from your side.
 Either their team options are more restrictive, they require bigger Relic investment or they possess a notable weakness or downside.
 Still, they are all great and won't disappoint you if you give them what they need to shine,

-• Niche Characters (T3 & T4) - characters in this bracket are lacking in one or many fields of their role in MoC or PF.
+• Niche Characters (T3 & T4) - characters in this bracket are lacking in one or many fields of their role.
 These characters still possess the ability to clear all content with the right build, endgame blessing, team or enemy line-up but have much lower play rates and success rates than Meta and Apex characters,

 • The Forgotten Ones (T5) - characters in this bracket struggle.
 A lot.
 Either their kits simply don't work in the mode or they require a ton of investment and love to be able to work.
 Just avoid them unless your husbando or waifu landed here and you believe in the power of love.